MAINTAINING A HOME

 Construction Electricians

 Construction electricians are usually tasked with doing the original wiring of a new house.
 This will mean setting up the framework and running the cabling throughout the house.
-They will also install the power points and light fittings before you move in.
+They’ll also install the power points and light fittings before you move in.

 Green Electricians

-These specialised electricians have completed additional courses on green energy and power usage so they can advise you on how you can cut back.
+Green electricians have completed additional courses on green energy and power usage so they can advise you on how you can cut back on power usage.
 This may be as simple as changing to LED light globes or more complex solutions such as solar power.

 How much will an electrician cost?

-Like most tradies, the amount an electrician will charge you will be based on their level of experience and your locality.
-Just remember to ask your electrician how their fee structure works before hiring them for a job as many have different rates and methods of charging.
+Like most tradies, the amount an electrician will charge you will be based on a variety of factors such as their level of experience and your locality.
+Just remember to ask your electrician how their fee structure works before hiring them for a job, as many have different rates and methods of charging.
+These may include:

 What should I ask my electrician?